codefresh-io/docs.codefresh.io/_docs/deployments/gitops/create-application.md

    max-width="70%"
    %}

+### ArgoCD Project
+The project group to which the application belongs.
+A project is useful to enforce restrictions on permitted sources and targets for applications, and roles.
+If not defined, the application is automatically assigned to the `default` project, which is created automatically by Argo CD and has no restrictions.
+For more information, see Argo CD's documentation on [Projects](https://argo-cd.readthedocs.io/en/stable/user-guide/projects/#projects){:target="\_blank"}.

+### Propagation policy for application deletion
+Defines how resources are pruned, applying Kubernetes cascading deletion prune policies when you delete the application.
+For more information, see [Argo CD's app deletion](https://argo-cd.readthedocs.io/en/stable/user-guide/app_deletion/){:target="_blank"}.<!---(https://kubernetes.io/docs/concepts/architecture/garbage-collection/#cascading-deletion)-->.
+* **Foreground**
+  The default prune propagation policy used by Argo CD.
+With this policy, Kubernetes changes the state of the owner resource to `deletion in progress`, until the controller deletes the dependent resources and finally the owner resource itself.
+* **Background**
+   When selected, Kubernetes deletes the owner resource immediately, and then deletes the dependent resources in the background.
+* **Non-cascading**
+  When selected, Kubernetes deletes only the application and not its resources.

 ### Type of Application
 The tool used to create the application's manifests.
 Codefresh supports defining application manifests as a directory, Helm charts, or Kustomize.
 If you are using other tools to define application manifests, use the Plugin type.
 For more information, see the Argo CD's documentation on [Tools](https://argo-cd.readthedocs.io/en/stable/user-guide/application_sources/){:target="_blank"}.